inventory management

 3. Because…taxes

-End-of-year inventory counts, for most, are also performed (often quite reluctantly!) because the tax man requires this information.
+End-of-year inventory counts are also performed, often quite reluctantly, because the tax authorities require this information.
 For sole proprietors in the US, this is reported as Part III of your Schedule C form, whereas for corporations, it’s usually reported on your Form 1125-A: Cost of Goods Sold.
+And if you’re wondering whether this requirement applies to your small business: yes, it does.
+The IRS doesn’t grant exemptions based on size for makers who manufacture from raw materials.
+Our guide covers exactly what IRS Publication 334 says about inventory requirements.

 How to perform your stock count